in Google Search Console on Blogger?

 - Keep "Custom robots.txt" turned off to avoid accidental blocking.

-- Check for "noindex tags" on individual posts—these can prevent indexing even if the blog itself allows it.
+- Check for "noindex tags" on individual posts—these can prevent indexing.

 - Turn on "Redirect HTTP to HTTPS" to ensure secure and consistent access.